denis23x/takabase-ssr/src/assets/markdown/terms/terms-of-service.md

 ### 5. Intellectual Property {.divider .divider-start}

 The Service and its original content, features, and functionality are and will remain my exclusive property.
-The Service is protected by copyright, trademark, and other laws of foreign countries.

 ### 6. Links To Other Web Sites {.divider .divider-start}